-Dr James McGarvey splits his time between working with us at Axis and as the Team Doctor for The Blues, in this article he shares the process they go through at The Blues for preseason, which can be applied to anyone overseeing the health and well being of rugby players (or any sports players for that matter).
+Dr James McGarvey splits his time between working with us at Axis and as the Team Doctor for The All Blacks, in this article he shares the process they go through for preseason, which can be applied to anyone overseeing the health and well being of rugby players (or any sports players for that matter).

 The rugby preseason is a busy time for medical and physio staff but will vary depending on the level of competition and the time available.
 From club level through to the pros, it's important that quality time is spent preparing for the season ahead.
-Doing the work now will give you a great headstart as you head into the season.
-At the Blues, there is, in fact, a lot of pre-preseason prep before the players even arrive.
-Then from November 28, the players are in and we are working full time to get ready for the first competition game on February 16.
+Doing the work now will give you a great head start as you head into the season.

 As a general rule the more work you can do in this time, the less you will have to deal with in season and the more smoothly things should run.